 CONVERT THE CUSTOMER BY OFFERING FAST SHIPPING

 In the Walker Sands study mentioned above, did you notice that the second most influential criteria for online purchasing was 1 day shipping?
 Clearly customers want their orders fast.
-As further proof we need look no further than Amazon’s continuing investment in same day delivery.
+As further proof, we need to look no further than Amazon’s continuing investment in same day delivery.
 To date, they’re offering this service in 14 metro markets.
 If Amazon isn’t the best choice for you, don’t worry, you may still be able to reach your customers quickly enough to ensure they make their purchase with you by offering expedited delivery as a premium option.
-Ideally you can avoid this extra cost by analyzing your sales data and strategically locating your products near your customers so you can ship by lower cost ground options, but still offer the convenience of next or second day delivery.
+Ideally, you can avoid this extra cost by analyzing your sales data and strategically locating your products near your customers so you can ship by lower cost ground options, but still offer the convenience of next or second day delivery.

 FIND A PARTNER

 Last, but certainly not least on the list of ways to optimize shipping, is to know when you need help.
 Third party logistics companies often have greater expertise and scale, better rates, and enhanced capabilities.
 Making the decision to align with an expert who can handle fulfillment for you, so you can focus on your own business growth, is often one of the soundest long term business strategies for companies who have outgrown their internal capabilities.